Modeling the Top Line: Sales Capacity Planning Explained (Plus a Template)

 Before you dive into the steps of building a sales capacity model, consider whether or not your business satisfies these two requirements:

 - You have clean, organized CRM data.
 Clean, robust sales rep data is a prerequisite for a strong sales capacity model.
 But highly-customizable Salesforce instances can get messy quickly, limiting the amount of information finance can pull into their models.
-The richer and more structured the data in your CRM, the better off your model will be.
-You don’t just want a general idea of sales rep ramp rates across the business—you want a detailed view of sales rep data segmented by product lines, verticals, and customer segments.
+The richer and more structured the data in your CRM setup, the better off your model will be.
+You don’t just want a general idea of sales ramp rates across the business—you want a detailed view of sales rep data segmented by product lines, verticals, and customer segments.

 - You have a strong baseline of historical data.
 Effective sales capacity models rely on historical data to drive outputs.
 Without it, you end up basing assumptions on gut feelings or wishful thinking rather than cold hard facts.
 Early-stage companies, in particular, may not have enough data to factor out top-performing sales reps to create realistic benchmarks for ramping periods and quota attainment.